St. Andrew's Episcopal Church (Albany, New York): Building

 Paneled wooden doors open into an anteroom, from which another set, flanked by single wooden doors that correspond to the side aisles, lead to the sanctuary.
 The high and narrow nave has an arcade; the chancel is even narrower.
 Flooring is wood beneath the pews and stone elsewhere.
 All interior furnishings are of white oak.
 Windows are set with stained glass.
 The ceiling is framed in Douglas fir, solid except for the trusses, made of curved and straight members bolted together.
 Half-timbers form a crossing pattern on the ceiling.
 There are 32 stained glass windows.

-A columbarium is located on the east wall, with a baptismal font on the west.
-The east wing of the chancel serves as a small chapel.
-In the hyphen beneath the bell tower, connecting the church and parish house, there is a Roman brick from the site of St. Albans Abbey in Hertfordshire, England.

-The parish hall is a two-story structure faced in light brick.
-On its first floor is a large meeting hall, bathrooms, the rector's office and a cloakroom.
-The second floor has classrooms for Sunday school.
-In the basement is a smaller meeting room, more classrooms, and the heating plant for the building.

-To the northeast of the church and parish hall is the rectory.
-It is a two-and-a-half-story timber frame house in the Colonial Revival style, topped by a hipped roof with central gable.
-Along its north (front) facade, facing Western Avenue, is a full-length porch.
-The Rectory is currently empty.